Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 **Challenge 8 - Style Your work**

-This is an open ended challenge.
+This is an open-ended challenge.
 Do as much work here as you like!

 - Style the form
 - Style the weather results